 If your wife or husband flirts as a means to give their self-esteem a boost, then it could be categorized as a serious problem.
 When people need others’ validation or attention to feel good about themselves, it means something is wrong somewhere.

-It is then up to you to help them feel good about themselves without flirting with every member of the opposite sex they encounter.
-To help your spouse with their self-esteem problem, you must first ascertain if they have always been that way.
+It is up to you to help them feel good about themselves, and try to encourage a connection between the two of you.
+To help your spouse with their self-esteem problem, you must first think about strategies to connect with them that they desire.

 If their self-esteem dropped in the course of your marriage, then you may want to consider the things you (both) are not doing right.
 Even when there is no misunderstanding between you and your spouse, there could be some disappointments they are probably not telling you.
 These disappointments could undoubtedly affect the way they see themselves.